Phimo/Arduino-MSF-Time-Library/README.md

 Various flags and values are provided to indicate BST, BST imminent, Leap Second and UT1 vs UTC difference known as DUT1.

+Inspired by Richard Jarkman's original MSFTime library but with a different approach.

 Under construction...